 Choosing the right car insurance can be a complex process and one size does not fit all.
-SelectQuote auto & home insurance customers save more than $400 a year.* We can help you compare coverage and rates in just minutes, finding the most affordable plan available to protect you, your car and those who travel with you.
+We save customers an average of $510* per year on auto and home insurance.
+We can help you compare coverage and rates in just minutes, finding the most affordable plan available to protect you, your car and those who travel with you.

 What does car insurance cover?

 There are different types of insurance to protect you and your vehicle in the event of an accident.